BelkaOukil/BEM_flow_simulation/README.md

 # BEM_flow_simulation
-Comutational fluid mechanics on MATLAB :
+Computational fluid mechanics on MATLAB :

 The goal is to simulate any kind of flow near or around any kind of obstacle using the Boundary Elements Methods